Last Updated: October 11, 2021

 - How and where to get one: The main difference between EIN vs TIN is that the IRS issues the EIN, while a TIN (like an SSN) does not.
 To obtain an EIN, you need to file a different application using form SS-4.
 Several application options allow you to mail, phone, fax or use an online application.

 The recommended route is to file online—you can then get your EIN immediately.
 The online application process is free, but only US-based businesses can apply for an EIN online.
-You can also file your company’s taxes online with the help of the best business tax software.
+You can also file your company’s taxes online with the help of the popular business tax software.

 Individual Taxpayer Identification Number (ITIN)